-Real terms price per tonne for key species (value of £20 million or over landed by Scottish vessels) 2018 and 2019

-On the next report (figure 3.1.5) there are bar charts for two consecutive years presented.
+On the next report (Figure 3.1.5.) there are bar charts for two consecutive years presented.
 This is done mainly to see trends and then to decide if fishery industry doing better or worse than previous year.
 After comparing values for two years some adjustments in fishery policies could potentially be implemented by ecologists or fishery companies.